prettymuchbryce/receiver/README.md

 ##What is it ?

 Receiver is a simple application that runs continuously on your server.
-It responds to github post-receive hooks of your project.
-Receiver responds by updating your projects, and running shell commands of your choice afterwards.
+It responds to github post-receive hooks of your project(s).
+Receiver responds by pulling your project(s), and running shell commands of your choice afterwards.
 See config.json to get an idea of a simple configuration.

 ##Is this for me ?
 - You are using github to store your code